 The National City Depot

-The San Diego Electric Railway Association operates the historic National City Depot as a museum that is open Thursday to Sunday from 9 am to 5 pm.
+The San Diego Electric Railway Association operates the historic National City Depot as a museum that is open Saturday and Sunday from 10 am to 4 pm.

 This lovely Santa Fe station (California Southern Railway when it was first constructed) was the first terminus of transcontinental rail travel in the San Diego area.
 It is the oldest railroad-related structure still standing in San Diego County, and it is in its original location.